petergithub/notes/01Technology/ubuntuNotes.md

 `find . -type f -newerct 2008-09-29 ! -newerct 2008-09-30` files which had their permission changed on the same day, If permissions was not change on the file, 'c' would normally correspond to the creation date
-`find /root/logs/user_center/* -mtime +2 -type f | xargs gzip`  File’s data was last modified n*24 hours ago `find /data -type f -exec stat -c "%s %n" {} \; | sort -nr | head -n 20` List size top 20 files recursively
+`find /root/logs/user_center/* -mtime +2 -type f | xargs gzip`  File’s data was last modified n*24 hours ago `find /data -type f -exec stat -c "%s %n" {} \; | sort -nr | head -n 20` List size top 20 files recursively `find . -type l -ls` To list all of the symlinks or symbolic links or soft links in a Linux system, run

 `find /home/admin -size +250000k` 超过250000k的文件，当然+改成-就是小于了